During which phase of meiosis do homologous chromosomes separate? | Channels for Pearson+

 1

-Recall that homologous chromosomes are pairs of chromosomes, one from each parent, that are similar in shape, size, and genetic content.

-In meiosis I, homologous chromosomes are separated.
-This is different from mitosis, where sister chromatids are separated.
+Focus on Meiosis I, where homologous chromosomes (each consisting of two sister chromatids) pair up and then separate.

-During Anaphase I of meiosis, homologous chromosomes are pulled apart to opposite poles of the cell.
-This is facilitated by the spindle fibers attaching to the centromeres of each chromosome.
+During Anaphase I, the homologous chromosomes are pulled apart to opposite poles of the cell.
+This is the key event that distinguishes Anaphase I from other phases.

-Recognize that Anaphase I is distinct from Anaphase II, where sister chromatids are separated.
-The separation of homologous chromosomes in Anaphase I reduces the chromosome number by half, which is a key feature of meiosis.
+Recognize that the separation of homologous chromosomes during Anaphase I reduces the chromosome number by half, which is a critical step in forming haploid cells.

 Watch next